keeks-mtl/go-tennis/README.md

 - The edit product page can be reached by the edit button on either the shop page or the product detail page.
 - The edit product page allows the superuser to edit a particular product's information.
-- When a user visits the edit product page a toast appears to notify the user they are editing the product.
+- When the user visits the edit product page a toast appears to notify the user they are editing the product.
 - The edit product page form is prepopulated with all the information there currently is on that particular product.
 - The cancel button redirects the user to the products page.
 - When the user is finished editing the product they can click the update product button.